Office for Students: Legal actions and external performance review

-The report's conclusion criticised the OfS for not engaging with education providers and students suitably, and that when it did, "there is a perception that it gives insufficient attention to their feedback".
-It also discussed how the OfS performed its regulatory duties, saying its approach "often seems arbitrary, overly controlling and unnecessarily combative."
-Additionally, it stated that "there have been too many examples of the OfS acting like an instrument of the Government’s policy agenda rather than an independent regulator", and said that the OfS had "a lot of work to do" to improve its independence.
+In March 2023, the House of Lords Industry and Regulators Committee opened an inquiry into the work of the OfS to scrutinise its performance, its independence from and relationship with the Government and whether it had the necessary expertise and resources to carry out its functions.
+The inquiry also examined the OfS’ work in relation to the financial sustainability of the higher education sector, and how the associated risks were being managed.
+The final report criticised the OfS for not engaging with education providers and students suitably, and said that when it did "there is a perception that it gives insufficient attention to their feedback".
+It also said that the OfS's approach to its regulatory duties "often seems arbitrary, overly controlling and unnecessarily combative" and that "there have been too many examples of the OfS acting like an instrument of the Government’s policy agenda rather than an independent regulator", concluding that the OfS had "a lot of work to do" to improve its independence.